composewell/packcheck/README.md

 * If you are using `hvr-ghc` PPA, just use `TOOLS_DIR=/opt` or the path where it is installed, and you can use all the ghc/cabal versions available, automatically.
-* Conveniently control all aspects of build, including tool options or whether to enable benchmarks, haddock, coverage, install test etc. It is a very powerful tool, can do whatever you can imagine, see full reference at the end.
+* Conveniently control all aspects of build through command line or environment variables, including tool options or whether to enable benchmarks, haddock, coverage, install test etc. It is a very powerful tool, can do whatever you can imagine, see full reference at the end.